Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 By Diane Spicer

-It's the only way to avoid picking up digestive infections such as beaver fever i.e. unpleasant giardia symptoms.
+Water treatment is the only way to avoid picking up digestive infections such as beaver fever i.e. unpleasant giardia symptoms.

-Microscopic troublemakers are left behind when people and animals leave sweat, feces or urine in ponds, lakes and streams:
+Microscopic troublemakers are left behind when people and animals leave sweat, blood, feces or urine in ponds, lakes and streams:

 • viruses